NL-Alert

-NL-Alert is a Cell Broadcast alarm system in use by the Dutch government to quickly alert and inform citizens of hazardous or crisis situations.
+NL-Alert is a cell broadcast alarm system in use by the Dutch government to quickly alert and inform citizens of hazardous or crisis situations.
 Using this system, authorities can send messages to users of mobile phones in specific areas by using specific cell towers to alert phones within their reach.
 NL-Alert is one of the first implementations of the EU-Alert or Reverse 1-1-2 legislation as defined by the binding European Electronic Communications Code (EECC) using the Cell Broadcast technology for the delivery of public warning messages to the general public.

-Usage of the Service
+Usage of the service

 The system was introduced nationally on 8 November 2012, and was first used in a large fire in Tolbert on 14 December 2012.
 The second use was in another fire in Meppel in 2013.
-NL-Alert has been used more than 200 times as of December 2017 for public warning purposes (e.g. large forest & industrial fires, severe weather conditions and gas leakages).
+NL-Alert has been used more than 200 times as of December 2017 for public warning purposes (for example, large forest and industrial fires, severe weather conditions and gas leakages).

 Background

 NL-Alert is an addition to the existing emergency population warning system, which works using a large amount of sirens on masts throughout the country.
 A key difference between these systems is that users of NL-Alert are not only warned, but also immediately informed about the situation.
 NL-Alert messages include the location of an incident and advice on bringing oneself to safety.
-NL-Alert messages have a distinct alarm sound - which stops when the message is seen by the user.
+NL-Alert messages have a distinct alarm sound – which stops when the message is seen by the user.

 Receiving NL-Alert is free.
 A user does not have to register to receive alerts, but may need to configure a device to receive cell broadcasts.
 Increasingly, mobile phones are pre-configured by their manufacturers to receive cell broadcasts, including NL-Alert, via 2G, 3G and 4G systems.